Why Isopropyl Alcohol Is Essential on the Production Floor

 5. Sanitization and Contamination Control

 IPA (especially 70%) is often used as a disinfectant on production floors, helping maintain a clean and hygienic workspace.
-It’s effective against a wide range of bacteria and viruses, which is especially important in:
+It's effective against a wide range of bacteria and viruses, which is especially important in medical device assembly, cleanrooms and sterile environments, and shared tools and high-touch surfaces.

 Best Practices for Using IPA on the Production Floor